 As part of our preparation process for GDPR, we continue to review and update all of our internal processes, procedures, policies, documentation and systems.
 We will be complying with GDPR as a data processor and controller and we have been working with our suppliers and third party vendors to ensure that collectively we can meet our obligations and your requirements.

 Throughout our journey to GDPR compliance we have been working closely with independent experts and advisors to ensure we have the expertise needed to comply with the regulation.
 We view GDPR as a continual project which will require monitoring, improvement and management over time.

-At Lumi we treat information security with the utmost importance and we are already aligned with a number of industry best practice standards that concentrate on cyber security such as ISO/IEC 27001, PCI-DSS and Cyber Essentials.
-We are implementing an Information Security Management System (ISMS) which aims to achieve accredited ISO 27001 certification by the end of 2018.
+At Lumi we treat information security with the utmost importance and we are already aligned with a number of industry best practice standards that concentrate on cyber security such as ISO/IEC 27001 and PCI-DSS.

 With regards to our customers, third party suppliers or vendors and any sub-processors - We have been working closely with all parties to ensure their compliance too.
 Contracts and agreements have been reviewed and we ensure that the necessary organisational and technical controls, policies and procedures are in place so that we are satisfied with the confidentiality, integrity and availability of your data.

 4. Data Breaches

 Under the GDPR, we are obliged to notify our customers (the data controller) of any data breach without undue delay.
 In certain circumstances this notification is required to extend to the appropriate national supervisory authority for data protection.
 Our company headquarters are based in the UK, where this body is the Information Commissioner’s Office (ICO), https://ico.org.uk/.
 Lumi has therefore ensured robust processes and procedures are in place for identifying, reviewing and swiftly reporting any data breach to the relevant controller and authorities.